TRI-ML/DDAD/README.md

 Total: `50 scenes` and `3950 frames`.

-### Test split

-TBD.

 USA locations: ANN - Ann Arbor, MI; SF - San Francisco Bay Area, CA; DET - Detroit, MI; CAM - Cambridge, Massachusetts.
 Japan locations: Tokyo and Odaiba.

+### Test split

+The test split consists of 3080 images with associated intrinsic calibration.
+The data can be downloaded from [here](https://tri-ml-public.s3.amazonaws.com/github/DDAD/datasets/DDAD_test.tar).
+200 images from the test split have associated panoptic labels, similar to the DDAD validation split.
+The ground truth depth and panoptic labels will not be made public.
+To evaluate your method on the DDAD test split, please submit your results to the [DDAD depth challenge](https://eval.ai/web/challenges/challenge-page/902/overview), as a single zip file with the same file name convention as the test split (i.e. 000000.png ...
+003079.png).
+Each entry in the zip file should correspond to the DDAD test split image with the same name, and it should be a 16bit single channel PNG image.
+Each prediction can be either at full image resolution or downsampled.
+If the resolution of the predicted depth is different from that of the input image, the evaluation script will upsample the predicted depth to the input image resolution using nearest neighbor interpolation.

 ## Sensor placement